 Before joining HRC, Vazquez served as the Founder and co-Executive Director of Brave Commons, an LGBTQ advocacy organization serving at Christian Colleges and Universities around the United States.
 While at Brave Commons, Vazquez trained LGBTQ students in organizing, strategic communications and policy negotiation.
 A former InterVarsity Christian Fellowship/USA campus staff, Vazquez has also served as an organizing fellow at Faith in Public Life and helped launch the Vine & Fig Collective.

-Vazquez is currently finishing his Master of Theological Studies program at Duke University’s Divinity School.
+Vazquez holds a Master of Theological Studies from Duke University’s Divinity School.
 He grew up in a military family traveling the world before going on to get a Bachelor of Arts in Political Science from Weber State University.
 Vazquez is a devout Catholic and lives in Washington, D.C.